1tablespoonsalt, plus extra for seasoning (preferably kosher or sea salt, use less is using iodized salt)

 Drain your potatoes and rinse any residual starch off.
 Shake off excess water, then pat dry with a towel or paper towel and set aside.

-Heat the oil and 1 tbsp of butter in a large non-stick pan over medium heat.
+Heat the oil and 1 tbsp of butter in a non-stick pan over medium heat.
 When butter melts, add 1 tbsp of the saffron water (the water may sputter - be careful not to burn yourself!).

 Add the dry potatoes to the pan in a single flat layer and season with a little salt.
 Layer the partially cooked rice on top, pressing down on the rice gently to pack it down.
 Pour 1 tbsp of saffron water over the rice.